 Why is TCNJ offering intensive language courses?

 It probably won’t surprise many students to hear that some languages are more challenging to learn than others.
 The US Government has been studying this question for years because the government has to train diplomats and intelligence officers to use language skills.
 Government research shows that for American-born students who are native speakers of English, the easiest languages to learn are Romance languages, such as French, Italian, and Spanish, and Swahili.
 It takes about 700 hours of classroom instruction to reach working proficiency in these languages.
 But it takes more than double that number of hours to get to the same level in Arabic or Chinese.
 We don’t have 700 classroom hours to offer our students, but our students can get to this level in study abroad, as long as they are adequately prepared for the experience.
-The new intensive classes in Arabic, Chinese, Japanese and Russian will help students prepare themselves to get the most out of a study abroad experience.
+The intensive classes in Chinese and Japanese and will help students prepare themselves to get the most out of a study abroad experience.

 Why should students consider studying these languages?

 Whether you want to get a job after you graduate from TCNJ or go to graduate or professional school, the study of any of these languages will help you achieve your goal.
 There are great job opportunities in the business, government, and non-profit sectors for Americans with strong language skills in any of these languages and the competition for these jobs is not as great as it is for jobs requiring knowledge of a more commonly taught language.
 If you want to go to professional school (business, law, medical, etc.), the study of a language like Japanese really makes your application stand out because it’s clear to the admissions committee that you’ve taken on a challenging opportunity.
-If you want to go to graduate school, consider studying Chinese with your history, Russian with your political science, or Arabic with your economics to make your candidacy for admission and fellowship more compelling.
+If you want to go to graduate school, consider studying Chinese with your history or Japanese with your economics to make your candidacy for admission and fellowship more compelling.
 And the very best strategy of all is to follow up two years of intensive language study with a study abroad program: you can go for a summer, semester, or academic year to: Amman, Jordan; Beijing, China; Osaka, Japan; Dushanbe, Tajikistan; or St. Petersburg, Russia.
 But that’s only a partial list of where you can go with these languages.
 Really, from study abroad, you can go anywhere.
 There are great study abroad scholarships available only to students who go on study abroad outside of Western Europe in non-English speaking countries, including the Boren Fellowship.
 Once you have a study abroad experience on your resume, you’ve not only got significantly improved language skills, you also have a foot in the door of great opportunities for jobs and post-graduate education.

 How will the learning experience be different in the intensive language classes?